keshusharmamrt/FOTS-Deployment/README.md

 # FOTS-Deployment
-This is repository used to deploy FOTS Model Pipeline via heroku
+This is repository used to deploy FOTS Model Pipeline